 responsible for the services, equipment, or space.
 A department receiving

-a request discusses the request with Business and Finance.
-If Business and Finance
+a request discusses the request with Finance and Administration.
+If Finance and Administration

 determines that the proposed rental or service is appropriate, the department

-sends a memorandum to Business and Finance requesting an agreement.
+sends a memorandum to Finance and Administration requesting an agreement.
 The memorandum

 includes the following.